DIY Wooden Garage Cabinets

 Shelves and Hardware Come Last

 Cut the shelves at the very end of the project.
 That way, you can take exact measurements inside and between shelves and use up any scraps and subtract 1/4 in. and cut shelves using the crosscut jig.
 The number of shelves is up to you; we made four for inside each cabinet and six for each between-cabinet space.
 Install cabinet knobs or pulls after the doors are in place to make drilling a hole in the wrong location just about impossible.
+For more ways to use your garage ceiling for DIY garage storage, check out these 14 products for garage workshop ideas.

 Making Screws Work in Melamine